 Pitlochry Autumn Breaks

-As winter approaches, there is often a desire to get away fro a few days, for a complete change of scene, before cosying on down for those few months of deepest Winter.
+As winter approaches, there is often a desire to get away for a few days, for the wee treat of a complete change of scene.
+This can often be good medicine before cosying on down for those few months of deepest Winter.
 A Pitlochry Autumn Break may be just the answer, especially if stunning scenery is your particular draw when choosing a short break

 Pitlochry is a paradise for a short break in autumn.
 Though Scotland, as a whole, is exquisite when aflame with fall colours, Lonely Planet recently highlighted Pitlochry as one of the best places in the world to see the leaves turn.
 Unlike the evergreen pine forests in the mountains and highlands, the county of Perthshire is blessed with deciduous trees that shed their summer cloaks come the cooler seasons.
 An Autumn Break in Pitlochry is guaranteed to enthrall.

 Gold and fire carpet the streets and sidewalks throughout the town.
-However, those seeking to truly capture the glory of autumn will find innumerable photography spots around and near Pitlochry.
+However, those seeking to truly capture the glory of autumn will find innumerable photography spots around and near Pitlochry, just a short walk further onwards.
 These immersive landscapes, lush in the summer, turn magical in the autumn.
 They glow golden in the soft light of dawn while the early-hour sunsets seem to compete with the warmly-coloured boughs to see which is more vivid.
 The rich hues are virtual paintings, embodying how art imitates life.
 Needless to say, whether you’re a professional, a point-and-shooter, or an avid Instagrammer, autumn photography at these places near Pitlochry are sure to please.

 “Autumn is a second Spring, where every leaf is a flower”